Who are we?

 3 min read

 In March, our blog Hashtag Healthcare discussed the importance of social media in healthcare marketing and how to use it right.
-With Annual Election (or Enrollment) PeriodAEParound the corner, it's time to discuss the use of social media for AEP 2021.
+With Open Enrollment Period around the corner, it's time to discuss the use of social media.
 First, let’s revisit why socials are important to marketing in healthcare industries.

 COVID-19 Impact:

 Social media was already an important channel for marketing in healthcare.
 As with all things in 2020, it’s impossible to ignore how COVID-19 has affected its significance.
 According to the Senior Media Preferences 2020 Media Habits Study COVID-19 has caused a 7% increase in social media use among seniors.
 Additionally, up from 15% in 2019, 19% of seniors surveyed responded that they were ‘likely’ or ‘very likely’ to use social media to learn about a health plan.
-Nearly a fifth of those eligible to take part in AEP 2021 use social media to learn about health insurance.
+Nearly a fifth of those eligible to take part in Open Enrollment use social media to learn about health insurance.
 With the great possibility for false information, you can’t afford to ignore this channel.

 Don’ts